 Mike holds a degree in Criminal Justice from the New Hampshire Technical College.
 He has passed several accident reconstruction investigation courses at the Police Academy and is a certified accident Reconstructionist as well as a member of the Strafford County Accident Reconstruction Team.
 A sworn Strafford County Sheriff’s Deputy, Mike is also a state-certified firearms instructor for both handguns and rifles.
 His duties include supervisor, patrol and detective and evidence officer.

 Officer Randy Young served in the US Army and prior to becoming a Police Officer, was a Paramedic in Prince William County, Virginia where he earned one of Virginia’s highest awards for bravery.
 He started as a part-time officer in Strafford in August 2002 and was promoted to full-time service in January 2006.
 He attended the New Hampshire Police Academy in 2007.
 Randy also became the department’s first K-9 Officer with his partner Caisson.
 Other duties include patrol, investigations and supervision of the fleet maintenance.

 Officer John Bernard is completing his B.S. in Computer Information Systems at UNH Manchester.
 John began his law enforcement career in 2008 working with the New Hampshire Marine Patrol for 3 years before coming to the Strafford Police Department.
 He attended the NH Part-Time Police Academy in 2009, and graduated from the NH Full Time Police Academy in April of 2013.

-John lives in Strafford with his wife.
+John lives in Strafford.

 Officer Christopher Dustin